 Among the programs spanning the institution are:

-- Office of International Medical Student Education, which facilitates the placement of Yale medical students in clinical elective clerkships at sites in Argentina, China, Columbia, Indonesia, Peru, South Africa, Thailand, Uganda, the UK, and Zambia.
-The office also administers the Visiting Student Elective Program.
+- Office of International Medical Student Education, which facilitates the placement of Yale medical students in clinical elective clerkships at sites in Argentina, China, Columbia, Dominican Republic, Indonesia, Jamaica, Mexico, Peru, South Africa, Thailand, and Uganda.
+The office also administers the Visiting International Student Elective Program.

 - Downs International Health Student Travel FellowshipProgram, which supports students who undertake health-related research, primarily in low- and middle-income countries.

 - Yale/Stanford—Johnson & Johnson Scholars in Global Health, which sponsors rotations abroad for Yale house staff and physicians from other institutions, who travel to six sites in Africa and Asia.

 |Visiting MD students (at Yale) from other nations||108|